NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Conclusion

-\paragraph{Limitations} The proposed method aims to effectively encode time-series data from diverse domains.
-It is not yet able to decode the representation to a numerical value at the original scale, and thus it is not suitable for forecasting problems.
 The learned representation of the model may be subjective to the biases and inequalities from the training data.
-The model might introduce unexpected behaviors on data it never sees during training.
+Also, the model might introduce unexpected behaviors on data it never sees during training.
+The optimal hyper-parameters of the model may vary according to the training dataset.
+Thus, training the NuTime model on other dataset may require additional hyper-parameter tuning, such as window size, and pre-defined numerical scales.

+The proposed method aims to effectively encode time-series data from diverse domains.
+It is not yet able to decode the representation to a numerical value at the original scale, and thus it is not directly applicable for forecasting problems.
+Straight-forward decoding through linear layers assumes a single numerical scale of the output space.
+In order to decode the vector representation to numerical values of arbitrary scales, we hypothesize that an iterative procedure needs to be developed.
+For example, diffusion models decodes RGB values in an iterative fashion and RAFT~\citep{teed2020raft} predicts optical flow values with an recurrent network.
+However, decoding time series values may encounter even bigger challenges as the numerical variations are a lot higher than RGB pixels and optical flows.
+We wish to tackle this problem in the future.